csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Suppose there is no instructor with ID 69987, and no department in the Taylor building.
 Then the only possible method of inserting tuples into the _instructor_ and _department_ relations is to insert (’69987’, ’White’, _null_, _null_) into _instructor_ and (_null_, ’Taylor’, _null_) into _department_.
 Then, we obtain the relations shown in Figure 4.7.
 However, this update does not have the desired effect, since the view relation _instructor info_ still does _not_ include the tuple (’69987’, ’White’, ’Taylor’).
 Thus, there is no way to update the relations _instructor_ and _department_ by using nulls to get the desired update on _instructor info_.

-Because of problems such as these, modifications are generally not permit- ted on view relations, except in limited cases.
+Because of problems such as these, modifications are generally not permitted on view relations, except in limited cases.
 Different database systems specify different conditions under which they permit updates on view relations; see the database system manuals for details.
-The general problem of database modifica- tion through views has been the subject of substantial research, and the biblio- graphic notes provide pointers to some of this research.
+The general problem of database modification through views has been the subject of substantial research, and the bibliographic notes provide pointers to some of this research.

 In general, an SQL view is said to be **updatable** (that is, inserts, updates or deletes can be applied on the view) if the following conditions are all satisfied by the query defining the view: